DALAI-project/Train_BERT_NER/README.md

 - In a multi-GPU setting, the specific GPU that is used for training can be defined using GPU id `accelerate launch --num_processes=1 --gpu_ids=0 train_ner.py`

-- Run the code only with cpu (also in a GPU setting): 'accelerate launch --cpu train_ner.py'
+- Run the code only with CPU (also in a GPU setting): `accelerate launch --cpu train_ner.py`

 - For all possible parameters, see
 `accelerate launch -h`